 Prekmurska Gibanica

-Slovenia's EU-protected (PDO) signature layered cake from Prekmurje — alternating layers of poppy seed, cottage cheese, walnut, and apple fillings between paper-thin pastry sheets, baked into a 9-layer cake.
-Each layer is repeated twice for a total of 18 layers.
+Slovenia's EU-protected (TSG) signature layered cake from Prekmurje — alternating layers of poppy seed, quark (cottage cheese), walnut, and apple fillings between paper-thin pastry sheets, baked into a 9-layer cake.
+Each filling is repeated twice.
 The dish is the most-recognized Slovenian dessert and a symbol of Pannonian-Slovenian identity.

-Prekmurska gibanica is the most famous of Slovenia's Prekmurje regional dishes, with documented references back to the 17th century.
-The name comes from 'gibati' (to fold or move) — referring to the layering technique.
-The dish received EU PDO (Protected Designation of Origin) status in 2010 — only gibanicas made in Prekmurje following the traditional recipe (4 fillings, 9 layers minimum) can use the name.
-The four fillings represent Prekmurje's agricultural abundance: poppy seed (poppy fields), cottage cheese (dairy), walnut (nut groves), and apple (orchards).
+Prekmurska gibanica is the most famous of Slovenia's Prekmurje regional dishes.
+The name comes from 'güba' (fold) / 'gibati' (to fold or move) — referring to the layering technique; 18th-century lexicographer Pohlin already recorded it as 'gebanza.'
+Its oldest documented reference is from 1828, when the Prekmurje priest Jožef Košič (József Kossics) wrote that no wedding was held without it and described the technique of thin-rolled dough sprinkled with filling, covered, drizzled with sour cream, and layered.
+The dish received Slovenian national protection in 2004 and EU Traditional Speciality Guaranteed (TSG) status in 2010 — the TSG protects the recipe and method (4 fillings, minimum 9 layers), not geographical origin, so any producer following the specification may use the name.
+The four fillings represent Prekmurje's agricultural abundance: poppy seed (poppy fields), quark/cottage cheese (dairy), walnut (nut groves), and apple (orchards).
 The dish is the centerpiece of Prekmurje weddings, Slavic Easter, and family celebrations.
 The annual Prekmurska Gibanica Festival in Beltinci attracts thousands; the world's largest prekmurska gibanica (weighing 2.5 tons) was made there in 2016.
 Despite its complexity, the dish is considered a homemade-only tradition — store-bought versions are looked down upon.
 The dish is paired with Modra Frankinja (Blaufränkisch) red wine.

 Slice through prekmurska gibanica — the cross-section is breathtaking: alternating layers of dark-purple poppy, white cottage cheese, golden walnut, pale-green apple, separated by golden pastry sheets.
 Lift a piece: it's hefty but elegant.
 First bite: each forkful tastes different depending on which layer you hit.
 Poppy seed: earthy, nutty, slightly-bitter.
 Cottage cheese: creamy, tangy, raisin-sweet.
 Walnut: deeply-nutty, cinnamon-warm.
 Apple: tart-sweet, cinnamon-cool.
 The pastry binds them; the top crust gives crunch.
 This is the Pannonian-Slovenian harvest in a single slice — each filling represents a different field.
 With Modra Frankinja red wine, it's the dish that crowns weddings and Easter.